Standing Water in Your Sink

 When to Call a Plumber

-If the above approaches haven’t worked to clear your bathroom sink drain—or you just don’t want to crawl under you sink, you don’t have the tool, or you just don’t consider yourself particularly handy—a professional plumber can diagnose the source of the problem and quickly remove the clog(s).
+If the above approaches haven’t worked to clear your bathroom sink drain—or you just don’t want to crawl under you sink, you don’t have the tool, or you just don’t consider yourself particularly handy—a professional plumber can diagnose the source of the problem and quickly remove the clog(s) in bathroom sinks or replace the bathroom sink drain entirely.

 By the way, if you’ve tried all the above approaches and still nothing has worked, don’t despair.
 Severely clogged drains can be frustrating even for experienced do-it-yourselfers.
 And if you’ve done everything we recommended and still haven’t cleared the clogs, this is beyond do-it-yourself repair.